wonjongRyu/TensorHolography-Pytorch/README.md

-Pytorch Implementation of Tensor Holography.
+A Pytorch Implementation of Tensor Holography.

 This code is refer to the paper below.